travula/logs/year-2025/october.md

    future and
 2. plan and built it thinking my father would use and leave out the baggage that my step mon would use it.

+We will have to work out the cost and the finances for doing.
+Once this is achieved, it will be possible to take up the drainage, electric wiring of our ancestral house and get it into a nice shape so that all of us are comfortable and happy.

 # Fri, Oct 10, 2025
 ## Tasks